MVPStudio/mvp-studio-web-cms/V2-PRODUCT-SPEC.md

     - The email contains a 'magic link' to a page where they can edit their posting
     - The posting has an expiration of 2 months after it was posted.
         - If it should be extended we can allow them to just re-post it
-- Once approved (see MVP Studio workflow below), the posting will be publicly visible
+- Once posted the posting will be immediately publicly visible

 ### Volunteers